DIABETES & HEART DISEASE: MANAGING YOUR RISKS

 Control Your Weight

 Almost 90% of people with type 2 diabetes are overweight or obese.
-Keeping your weight in a normal range reduces your heart’s work load, and might even help you get rid of your type 2 diabetes.
+Keeping your weight in a normal range reduces your heart’s work load, and might even help you achieve normal blood sugar levels.

 Don’t Smoke